plasticmacaroni/bg3-missables/checklist.md

   - When fighting Grym, have one of your characters attack him where the forge hammer falls and you will aggro Grym, you see where I'm going with this?
 - Help the [cursed monk](https://baldursgate3.wiki.fextralife.com/Help+the+Cursed+Monk) (you just need to pick up a certain amulet and speak to him about his goals, for now)
 - Don't take the elevator up until you've done the creche and other Act 1.5 content
+# Monastary
+- Blue Jay friend and eagles' nest
+- Blood of Lathander puzzle
+  - Nest on top
+  - Guardian
 # Creche
 - Save the student in the Classroom and get the second Orpheus disc from him, then talk to Lae'zel
 - Gith Egg quest
-- Blood of Lathander (legendary mace)
+- Blood of Lathander quest ([spoiler](https://bg3.wiki/wiki/Find_the_Blood_of_Lathander))
 - Lae’zel’s quest:
   - Get into gith creche
   - infirmary
   - speak to inquisitor
 - Undead
   - use speak with dead on corpses surrounding them
+- Astral Plane visit, talk to Lae'zel
 - Speak with Elminster at entrance to the Shadow-Cursed Lands
 - Don't continue to Moonrise Towers until you've completed the Grymforge (Underdark) content
 # Misc (and other general bits of useful info)